Omar-Sharif/omar-sharif.github.io/_pages/about.md

 -->

 <p align="justify">
 I am a PhD student in the <a href="https://web.cs.dartmouth.edu/">Computer Science</a>  department at <a href="https://home.dartmouth.edu/">Dartmouth</a>.
-My primary research interest lies in Natural Language Processing; with a focus on extracting meaningful information from social media and health data.
-I am also enthusiastic about Multimodal NLP—particularly in designing models that can effectively fuse information across various modalities to enhance reasoning capabilities and enable seamless human-machine interaction.
-In Spring 2025, I interned at <a href="https://aws.amazon.com/quicksight/q/">Amazon</a>, where I worked on improving the visual reasoning abilities of MLLMs using reinforcement learning.
+I am passionate about leveraging AI and NLP to advance Social Science and Computational Health.
+Currently, I am working on information extraction from health texts to derive structured knowledge from unstructured narratives, aiming to improve discourse understanding.
+I am also enthusiastic about Multimodal NLP—particularly in designing models that can effectively fuse information across various modalities to enhance reasoning capabilities and enable seamless Human-AI interaction.
+In Spring 2025, I interned at <a href="https://aws.amazon.com/quicksight/q/">Amazon</a> with <a href="https://ngpatrick.com/">Patrick's</a> team to improve the visual reasoning abilities of MLLMs using Reinforcement Learning.
 Please check details about my <a href="https://omar-sharif.github.io/research/">research here</a>.
 </p>

 <p align="justify">